cultureic/AIDIAS/readme.md

 # Project Documentation: Decentralized Knowledge & Identity Platform

-## make sure to read or technical.md for more information about all the given implementations
+## make sure to read or technical.md and AI.md for more information about all the given implementations

 ## 🌟 Overview
 Our project is a comprehensive decentralized platform that combines: